Help center

 If your device shows offline:

-1. Check the LED: A solid blue LED means it's running.
+1. Check the LED: A solid green LED means it is running.
 No LED means no power.
 Blinking red means an error.

 3. Check your internet: Verify that other devices on your network can access the internet.